Songeo/songeo-io-web/content/experience/_index.md

 description: Hello
 images:
 - /images/sample.jpg
-title: about
+title: experience
 ---

-I've worked in data for over 10 years within multidisciplinary teams implementing data solutions in multiple industries.
+I've worked with data for over 10 years within multidisciplinary teams implementing **data solutions** in multiple industries.

-- Committed to building data science solutions
+- Committed to building data science **solutions**
-- Liaison between consultants and clients for technical aspects
+- **Liaison** between consultants and clients for technical aspects
-- Advocate of reproducible and collaborative workflows
+- Advocate of reproducible and collaborative **workflows**

-As a consultant, I've developed the ability to manage multiple data projects effectively.
+As a consultant, I've developed the ability to **manage** multiple data projects effectively.
 I've participated in data analysis pipelines co-creation, collaboration and monitoring.

 During these years I've worked on **methodologies** like: